 Australia-Japan Society of NSW

 There will be a talk and demonstration by the creators.
+Registrations are now open, online or by PDF form.

 The Australia-Japan Society of NSW Incorporated (AJS-NSW) aims to bring together Australian and Japanese people living in NSW to explore mutual interests.